-This chapter uses early maps and surveys to pinpoint the route between High Point Lake and Harnedsville, Pennsylvania.
-It proves that certain present-day roads follow the route of the eighteenth century Turkey Foot Road.
+This chapter uses early maps and surveys to pinpoint the route between Negro Mountain and Harnedsville, Pennsylvania.
+It proves that certain present-day back roads follow the route of the eighteenth century Turkey Foot Road.

-This chapter describes a route that is known by tradition as a southern fork of the Turkey Foot Road.
-The existence of this traditional route is confirmed by an early property survey, surviving landscape scars, and depression era aerial photography.
+This chapter describes routes that are known by tradition as southern forks of the Turkey Foot Road.
+The existence of these traditional routes is confirmed by an early property survey, surviving landscape scars, an early map, and depression era aerial photography.
 The property survey suggests that at least part of the route was federally funded before the National Road.

-This chapter describes another route passing through the Confluence area that was also known as the Turkey Foot Road.
+This chapter describes other routes passing through the Confluence area that were also known as the Turkey Foot Road.
 These routes provided early connections between towns in Somerset and Fayette Counties.